 John 15:11,“These things I have spoken to you, that my joy may be in you, and that your joy may be full.”

 Jesus wants us to experience joy.
 Have you ever thought about that?
 This is important to Him.
-In what we call the Upper Room discourse Jesus gives His final lesson to His disciples, His parting words.
+In what we call the Upper Room discourse, Jesus gives His final lesson to His disciples, His parting words.
 Much of it concerns the coming Holy Spirit.
-Jesus will die, be raised again, and ascend to the Father and this was for their good.
+Jesus will die, be raised again, and ascend to the Father, and this was for their good.
 Jesus would send another helper to them, the Holy Spirit, a helper of the same kind as Jesus.

-In this section of Scripture (John 14-16) we have the familiar passage of Jesus being the true vine and His disciples being the branches (John 15:1-5).
+In this section of Scripture (John 14-16), we have the familiar passage of Jesus being the true vine and His disciples being the branches (John 15:1-5).
 At the end of this section, Jesus tells them why He spoke these words,“These things I have spoken to you, that my joy may be in you, and that your joy may be full” (John 15:11).

-There are two phrases that jump off the page.
+Two phrases jump off the page.

 - That Jesus’ joy might be in His disciples.